Keeping Charlotte The City of Trees

 A healthy tree canopy means a healthier environment for Charlotte residents.
 Among the myriad benefits, trees clean our air, filter our water, ease storm water run-off, reduce our energy usage, cool our streets, parks, and homes, increase property values and provide natural beauty that is the envy of cities across the world.

 Unfortunately, Charlotte’s urban forest is old, fragile and depleting.
-In recognition of the canopy’s importance, the Charlotte City Council adopted a bold tree canopy coverage goal of 50% by 2050.
+In recognition of the canopy’s importance, the Charlotte City Council adopted a bold goal to grow Charlotte’s tree canopy.
 Achieving this goal calls for planting 500,000 trees over the coming decades.